Articles of Incorporation and Rules

 (Qualification Review Committee)

-(Opening of a Meeting)
+(Opening of the Meeting)

 2. When an election is held for the selection under the preceding paragraph, it shall be by applause, show of hands or voting